Do you love chocolate? Your children too? Chocolate is delicious to eat but it makes us despair when it gets dirty our carpet. Yes, because

 Of course, this isn’t a short answer.
 It depends a bit on what surfaces you are wanting to vacuum.
 And more specifically, whether you want to vacuum only one surface type or many different types.
 It will also come down to whether you want a corded vacuum, bagged upright vacuum, stick vacuum, backpack vacuum etc. This is why there is no one best vacuum.
-And it’s why I started my blog.
+And it’s why I started my blog of vacuum reviews.

 If I had a dollar for every time someone reached out to me with this question!
 Unclogging the hose is one of the first places to look if your vacuum has lost suction.
 It’s the quickest and easiest way to fix your vacuum so it’s definitely the best place to start.
 Here’s a guide on how to unclog your vacuum.
 There’s a video in there too.

 Call me a traditionalist, but I am a BIG fan of the Roomba robotic vacuums.
 They are always bringing out new styles; or updating previous models.
 But I have reviewed the Roomba 805 and the Roomba 890 for your reference.

 The best vacuum for stairs will depend on a the surface of your stairs and the width of your stairs; but most importantly the surface.
 Wool, frieze or shaggy carpet stairs will need to stick with vacuums that specialise in these surfaces.
 Other surfaces are easiest with one of these vacuums I’ve recommended for stairs.